sheffield-bioinformatics-core/rnaseq-r-online/index.md

 - Which statistical tests are appropriate for RNA-seq data
 - Using the DESeq2 package to detect differential expression
-- Using a venn diagram to compare gene lists
+- Using annotation databases to map between gene identifers
+- Visualisation of differential expression results

 ## Materials